 new media mirror sites as listed above, yearly calendars, and

-Some of these APOD derivative products, such as Facebook, may post your image
+Some of APOD's social media sites and some APOD derivative products, such as Facebook, may post your image

 next to commercial advertising.
 We do recommend